we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 ### What is it for?

 > Procedural or functional programming, functions are not related to any type of data.
 They receive data as input, execute a task and return an output.

->
-> OOP another way to organize code.
+> OOP is another way to organize code.
 OOP is data oriented.

->
-> Data and tasks are encapsulated in an object.
-Methods of the object are directly related to the object's state.
+> Data and tasks are encapsulated in a single piece of code: an object.

+> Methods of the object are directly related to the object's state.

 ----